-- Attentional agency (AA): the ability to control one's focus of attention. - Cognitive agency (CA): the ability to control goal/task-related, deliberate thought.
+- Attentional agency (AA): the ability to control one's focus of attention; - Cognitive agency (CA): the ability to control goal/task-related, deliberate thought.

-AA and CA are functional properties that are gradually acquired in childhood, can be lost in old age or due to brain lesions, and whose incidence, variance, robustness, etc., can be scientifically investigated.
+AA and CA are functional properties that are gradually acquired in childhood, can be lost in old age or due to brain lesions, and whose incidence, variance, robustness, and so on, can be scientifically investigated.
 However, they also have a subjective side.
-Attentional agency (Metzinger 2003a, 6.4.3; 2006, Section 4; 2013a, b; 2015) also possesses a phenomenal signature, as is the case for other forms of subjective experience like pain or the subjective quality of "blueness" in a visual color experience.
+Attentional agency (Metzinger, 2003a, 6.4.3; 2006, Section 4; 2013a; 2013b; 2015) also possesses a phenomenal signature, as is the case for other forms of subjective experience, like pain or the subjective quality of "blueness" in a visual color experience.
 For this reason, AA also has a phenomenological reading: as the conscious experience of actually initiating a shift of attention, and of controlling and fixing its focus on a certain aspect of reality.
 AA involves a sense of effort, and it is the phenomenal signature of our functional ability to actively influence what we will come to know, and what, for now, we will ignore.

 Consciously experienced AA is theoretically important because it is probably the earliest and simplest form of experiencing oneself as a knowing self, as an epistemic agent.
 Human beings learn to control the focus of their attention long before they can control symbolic, high-level cognition.
-Research into animal intelligence and human phenomenology shows that AA can and does exist without cognitive control, but modern dream research and various psychiatric syndromes demonstrate that cognitive agency causally depends on and might actually be a functional derivative of attentional agency (e.g., Windt 2015).
-To consciously enjoy AA means that you (the cognitive system as a whole) currently identify with the content of a particular and highly specific type of mental self-representation, an "epistemic agent model" (EAM; Metzinger 2013a, b; 2015, 2017).
-Whenever such an EAM is active in your brain you experience yourself as a knowing self, an agent searching to improve its knowledge about the world.
-AA is fully transparent:4 the content of your conscious experience is not one of selfrepresentation or of an ongoing process of self-modeling, of depicting yourself as a causal agent in certain shifts of "zoom factor," "resolving power," or "resource allocation," in actively "optimizing precision expectations" or engaging in a "selective sampling of sensory data that have high precision (signal to noise) in relation to the model's predictions" (Feldman
+Research into animal intelligence and human phenomenology shows that AA can and does exist without cognitive control, but modern dream research and various psychiatric syndromes demonstrate that cognitive agency causally depends on and might actually be a functional derivative of attentional agency (e.g., Windt, 2015).
+To consciously enjoy AA means that you (the cognitive system as a whole) currently identify with the content of a particular and highly specific type of mental self-representation, an "epistemic agent model" (EAM; Metzinger, 2013a, 2013b, 2015, 2017).
+Whenever such an EAM is active in your brain, you experience yourself as a knowing self, an agent searching to improve its knowledge about the world.
+AA is fully transparent:1^w The content of your conscious experience is not one of self-representation or of an ongoing process of self-modeling, of depicting yourself as a causal agent in certain shifts of "zoom factor," "resolving power," or "resource allocation," in actively "optimizing precision expectations" or engaging in a "selective sampling of sensory data that have high precision (signal to noise) in relation to the model's predictions" (Feldman & Friston, 2010, p.
+17).
+Rather, you directly experience yourself as, for example, actively selecting a new object for attention or trying to "see things more clearly."
+This is interesting because although during many types of mind-wandering episodes we do not have AA, these episodes can of course be about having been an attentional agent in the past, or about planning to control one's attention in the future.